AfrahAyub/gwlb/README.md

 1. Prep S3 bucket

-Jam will use bucket names `aws-jam-challenge-resources`
+Jam will use bucket names `aws-jam-challenge-resources-us-east-1`

 To deploy in a separate account, prepare a bucket with same format but apply a unique prefix to the bucket.
-For example, we used `panw-aws-jam-challenge-resources`
+For example, we used `panw-aws-jam-challenge-resources-us-east-1`

 2. Upload assets to S3

+Create a folder in the bucket named `panw-vmseries-gwlb/` In that folder, upload the following assets:

 - The nested templates (combined, security, vmseries)
 - authcodes